Blade (character): Quincy Harker's vampire hunters

 Blade eventually located Dracula in Paris, where he first encountered the vampire hunter Quincy Harker, son of Jonathan Harker, who he knew by reputation, and Harker's fellow vampire hunters: Rachel van Helsing, great-granddaughter of Abraham Van Helsing; Taj Nital; and Frank Drake, last mortal descendant of Dracula.
 Because of his mercurial temperament, Blade had a strained but steady relationship with the group, allying himself with them on several occasions but always parting ways with them in the end.

-Later, after an unsuccessful battle with Dracula, Blade realized he was immune to the vampire's curse that had felled many other hunters.
+Later, after an unsuccessful battle with Dracula, Blade discovered his immunity to the vampire's curse that had felled many other hunters.
 Armed with this knowledge, he parted company with Harker and went after Deacon Frost alone.
 Blade later battled Dracula in London, as well as Morbius the Living Vampire, and the Legion of the Damned, who unsuccessfully framed him for murder.
-Blade also destroyed a band of vampire children without hesitation.
+He next encountered a band of young children who had turned into vampires after being abducted and fed on.
+Without hesitation, Blade killed them.

 Blade's hunt for his mother's killer led him to Boston, Massachusetts, where he allied with Dracula against Doctor Sun.
-Following this battle, Dracula vanished and Blade again set out on his own.
+Following this battle, Dracula vanished, and Blade again set out on his own.
 He eventually encountered Hannibal King, a private detective whom Deacon Frost had turned into a vampire.
 While initially distrusting King, Blade teamed up with him to hunt Frost.
 Blade and King fought together against Blade's evil doppelgänger who absorbed the real Blade into his form.
 King enlisted the help of Daimon Hellstrom, the Son of Satan, who exorcised Blade from the doppelgänger and killed it with King's help.
 Blade and King eventually caught up with Frost, who had created an army of vampiric doppelgängers, one for each of his victims.
-Together, they shut down Frost for good, destroying the vampire, and forging a lasting friendship.

-Blade, Rachel van Helsing, and Harold H. Harold later confronted Dracula.
-Later, Blade returned to China and honored the memory of his former allies by saving Musenda's wife from being turned into a vampire.
+With King's help, Blade finally avenged his mother by striking Frost down; the two forged a lasting friendship.
+Blade, Rachel van Helsing, and Harold H. Harold teamed up to confront Dracula, but he again survived the encounter.
+Blade traveled to China upon learning that his old friend Musenda had died and honored the former hunter's memory by saving his wife from being turned into a vampire.